Reed Hastings announced on January 19, 2023 that he’s stepping down as the CEO of Netflix, but would stay on as the company’s executive chairman.

 Champion the Brilliant Idea Your Boss Hates

 Years ago, Netflix users didn’t have the ability to download Netflix content in order to watch it offline.
-Both CEO Hastings and the company’s chief product officer, Neil Hunt, were against the idea.
+Both former CEO Hastings and the company’s chief product officer, Neil Hunt, were against the idea.
 They thought that building a download functionality would pull valuable resources away from their main focus, which was making Netflix an excellent streaming experience.
 To them, giving users the ability to download content simply wasn’t worth it.

 But Todd Yellin, the VP of product, and his senior UX researcher Zach Schendel, had a hunch their bosses were wrong.